 Take our own DreamPress plans, for example.
 We pre-install WordPress for you so you can get your site up and running fast.
 These plans are also ‘managed’, which means we’ll take care of ensuring your site performs well and runs securely — so you can focus on designing your site.
-If you choose the DreamPress Plus or Advanced plans, you’ll also get Jetpack Premium, a comprehensive plugin that provides SEO and security features, for free.
+If you choose the DreamPress Plus or Advanced plans, you’ll also get Jetpack Professional, a comprehensive plugin that provides SEO and security features, for free.

 What’s more, we’re happy to help you get set up and answer any questions you might still have about WordPress and web hosting.
 We have plenty of WordPress experts you can contact through a variety of channels day or night.